EyeTrackVR/EyeTrackVR-Docs/docs/_pages/Firmware.md

 # What should I download and where?

-Current testing has been with `loucass003's` firmware [found here](https://github.com/Futurabeast/futura-face-cam).
-It's tried and working although it's a bit more complicated to setup and does not fully fulfil our needs.
-Download and install this one, for now.

-We're working on our own solution called OpenIris, [found here](https://github.com/lorow/OpenIris).
+Current testing has been on our own solution called OpenIris, [found here](https://github.com/lorow/OpenIris).
 So far we have:

 ### Working right now